Onyelechie/WorkoutPal-Backend/docs/misc/testing-plan.md

 Go’s testing package

-- ease of use
+- Ease of use.
-- quick and effective / no need to configure external packages
+- Quick and effective / no need to configure external packages.
-- provides everything we need for testing (e.g. mocks)
+- Provides everything we need for testing (e.g. mocks).

 ## Test Organization and Structure